LuxksC/discover/README.md

 # discover
-Repository created to put in practice the knowledge acquired while making the Discover Journey from Rocketseat
+Repository created to put in practice the knowledge acquired while taking the Discover Journey from Rocketseat